Honor-and-Valor/Guild-Code/README.md

 Honor and Valor maintains its own:
 * regulations regarding the ruleset applied to mortal characters (see section 201 of this title);
 * process for appealing the deaths of mortal characters (see section 202 of this title);
-* list of the guilds from which it will accept the transfer of mortal characters at maximum level (see Chapter 4 of this title); and,
+* list of the guilds from which it will accept the transfer of characters (see Chapter 4 of this title); and,
 * to the best of its knowledge, guilds which reciprocally accept the transfer of characters from Honor and Valor (see Chapter 4 of this title).

 ### §5.
 Supersession of Blizzard Hardcore realm ruleset